8 Best Excalibur Las Vegas Restaurants (2023 Update)

 Lunch selections included crowd-pleasers like pizza, fried chicken and shrimp.
 They also have a Chinese menu including miso soup, spring rolls and sesame bok choy.
 Here is a salad bar and a range of salads for those looking for a lighter option.

 Even though their buffet prices are already lower than most alternatives, you can purchase an all-day wristband which allows to eat their buffet all day long for less.
 It will cost a little more on weekends, but on Fridays and Saturdays they add dishes like crab legs to the menu.
-It’s also worth checking if they are offer any drinks deals as sometimes, they offer bottomless drinks.

 • Location: Head towards the casino center and up the escalators.
 The buffet is near the Castle Walk Food Court.

-• Opening Hours: Mon-Tuesday, Friday-Sun 8am-3pm
+• Opening Hours: Mon-Sun 7am-2pm

 • Price Range: $